-All five concentrations have a strong component of practical field experience, a 6-hour apprenticeship is required for the MDiv in Counseling, which is built into the requirements.
+All five concentrations have a strong component of practical field experience: a six-hour apprenticeship is required for the M.Div. in Pastoral Counseling, which is built into the requirements.

 Examples of courses in this major: